 If your dog is suffering from kidney failure, then milk thistle might be an appropriate treatment for healing or improving this condition.
-It can promote kidney function and convert vitamin D to its active form, which helps dogs that struggle with incontinence.
+Silymarin, the flavonoid compound it contains, can promote kidney function and convert vitamin D to its active form, which helps dogs that struggle with incontinence.
 Also, milk thistle can help balance fluid regulation that can be a common problem in dogs.

 In addition, if your dog shows symptoms of pancreatitis or dysfunctions of the gallbladder, then milk thistle might be a possible solution to consider.
 It has proven to help and improve conditions like these in some cases.
 Again, check with your vet first.